tmemmerson/Stickerslug-Capstone/README.md

 - look into D3.js
 - read about Effect Hook
 - watch videos on Gatsby
-- side thought: I need to quick netlify domains i have in 101

 - Consider exporting reports with BigQuery: Connected Sheets
 - outing next week?